natereinhardt/EOS/README.md

 Eve Operations Suite

-An app to mantain operations within Eve Online.
+An app to mantain fleet operations within Eve Online.

-##THIS APP IS GOING TO BE A WORK IN PROGRESS##
+##THIS APP IS A WORK IN PROGRESS##
 I have a plan for it but it will take me a long time to get it there.
 The tech stack is new to me and I am learning as I go along.
 I plan to slowly develop it when I have time.